FplWizard/is-it-live-yet/README.md

 ---

 ## BEFORE YOU READ
-Download FPL Wizard from Google Play or App Store
+Download FPL Wizard from Google Play or App Store, it's the best FPL app out there.
+You'll thank me later!

 🤖 https://play.google.com/store/apps/details?id=com.fplwizard.mobile

 🍏 https://apps.apple.com/us/app/fpl-wizard/id6472951034

+## 🛠 How to Run (For people who know how node works)
+Download, npm install and node start...

 ## 🛠 How to Run (For Total Beginners)